AndreyNevolin/wtmlib/README.md

 Now, when we discussed evaluation of TSC reliability, let's lalk a bit about`the second big purporse of the library: on-the-fly conversion of TSC ticks to nanoseconds.
-The implemented method is borrowed from FIO and in outline is the following:
+The implemented method is borrowed from [fio](https://github.com/axboe/fio) and in outline is the following:
 1. TSC ticks that are to be converted to nanoseconds are split into two parts:
     `tsc_ticks = k * modulus + remainder`
     `modulus` is a number of ticks that corresponds to some pre-defined time period